oshaikh13/DHAMUN/README.md

 the use of history push api requires that all your requests point to index.html since react-router is keeping track of the navigation (e.g this can be done with `.htaccess` file at the web root or with `nginx` configuration)

+Also, change environment variables in `webpack/prod.config.js` or `webpack/dev.config.js`

 ## Run karma
 ```
 $ npm test